- Cover letters are written introductions by a job candidate expressing their interest in working with a company.

-“I have seen one too many cover letters with the following phrase: ‘Although I do not yet have...'
-If you do not have something, why are you emphasizing it?" said Lavie Margolin, author, consultant and career coach.
+“I have seen one too many cover letters with the following phrase: ‘Although I do not yet have …,'” said author and career coach Lavie Margolin.
+“If you do not have something, why are you emphasizing it?”

 Lack of attention to detail

 Rigorously proofreading your cover letter will give your great content an opportunity to shine.
 “Spell-check is your friend.
-Use it, but don’t rely on it," said Weinlick.
-"Print out your cover letter, read it from start to finish and make sure there aren’t any typos before sending it out.
+Use it, but don’t rely on it,” Weinlick said.
+“Print out your cover letter, read it from start to finish, and make sure there aren’t any typos before sending it out.
 Your cover letter is the first impression you make on a hiring manager – make sure it’s a good one.”